SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 #### Axelar's [Constant Address Deployer](https://docs.axelar.dev/dev/general-message-passing/solidity-utilities#constant-address-deployer) and pcaversaccio's [xdeployer](https://github.com/pcaversaccio/xdeployer)
 The factories from them have been deployed on many blockchains and are ready to use by anyone.
 But they face the same problems as described in [Using an existing factory that wasn't deployed keylessly](#using-an-existing-factory-that-wasn't-deployed-keylessly) - you become dependent on the person or organization that deployed the factory. e.g. they may not agree to deploy their factories to your desired new blockchain, or their nonce in their account on a particular blockchain may increase due to a transaction before factory deployment, which actually happened with xdeployer - **the factory can no longer be deployed on Base to the same address as on other blockchains**: https://github.com/pcaversaccio/xdeployer/issues/164.

-A much better offering is Arachnid's or Zoltu's [Deterministic Deployment Proxy](https://github.com/Arachnid/deterministic-deployment-proxy) as it offers a reusable signed raw deployment transaction, so anyone can deploy the CREATE2 factory and it will have the same address as on other blockchains.
-So you can deploy it yourself to any EVM-based blockchain (if it hasn't already been deployed by somoeone else) instead of asking Arachnid or Zoltu to do it for you.
+A much better offering is Arachnid's [Deterministic Deployment Proxy](https://github.com/Arachnid/deterministic-deployment-proxy) as it offers a reusable signed raw deployment transaction, so anyone can deploy the CREATE2 factory and it will have the same address as on other blockchains.
+So you can deploy it yourself to any EVM-based blockchain (if it hasn't already been deployed by somoeone else) instead of asking Arachnid to do it for you.
 After you've deployed the CREATE2 factory contract (or if it already exists), you can then use it to deploy a CREATE3 factory contract.
-Arachnid or Zoltu deserves a lot of credit for their innovative work, but issues include:
+Arachnid & Zoltu deserve a lot of credit for their innovative work, but issues include:
 - It assumes that you use linux, docker and geth; you'd need to make many changes if you don't use those;
-- If the CREATE2 factory doesn't already exist on a new blockchain onto which you want to deploy your contracts, you'd have to deploy the CREATE2 factory first, then the CREATE3 factory, then the contracts you wanted to deploy. i.e. deploying the CREATE2 factory would be a first extra step.
+- If the CREATE2 factory doesn't already exist on a new blockchain onto which you want to deploy your contracts, you'd have to deploy the CREATE2 factory first, then the CREATE3 factory, then the contracts you wanted to deploy. i.e. deploying the CREATE2 factory would be a first extra step;
+- You need to ensure that the salt is unique to prevent others from deploying your contract to the same address, as it doesn't hash your account address with the salt like other factories.

 ## Solution and advantages
 The script `deployKeylessly-Create3Factory.js` creates a serialized, signed and keyless deployment transaction and broadcasts it to the blockchain.
 The result is a CREATE3 factory contract deployed to an expected address.
-If that's repeated by you or anyone else on other blockchains, the factory contract will have the same address on those too (as long as the transaction data wasn't changed).
+If that's repeated by you or anyone else on other blockchains, the factory contract will have the same address on those too (as long as the transaction data and compiler configuration wasn't changed).
 You can then run your customized copy of `deployViaCREATE3-TESTERC20.js` to deploy your contracts to consistent addresses.

 ### How it works
 Rather than generating a signature from the signer as is normal in most blockchain transactions, we start with a constant human-generated signature then cryptographically *derive* the signer's address (this will be the "from" address in the factory deployment transaction). **Nobody knows the private key** for this address, so any funds sent to the address can only ever be used to pay gas for processing the associated one-time factory deployment transaction.